NickvanDyke/opencode.nvim/README.md

 ## ✨ Features

-- Auto-connect to `opencode` matching Neovim's CWD, or toggle an embedded instance.
+- Auto-connect to *any* `opencode` inside Neovim's CWD, or toggle an embedded instance.
 - Input prompts with completions, highlights, and normal-mode support.
-- Select from a built-in prompt library and define custom prompts.
+- Select from a prompt library and define custom prompts.
 - Inject relevant editor context (buffer, selection, cursor, diagnostics, etc.).
 - Auto-reload buffers edited by `opencode` in real-time.
 - Forward `opencode`'s Server-Sent-Events as Neovim autocmds for automation.